dmckinnon/stitch/README.md

 ### Exercise 4
 At this point you should know enough theory to make at least a good attempt at Feature Matching - if you are trying to implement this yourself.
 The next section is for if you are compiling and playing around with *my* code, and you want to experiment.

-Once this is working - to test, see how many of your features between images match up -  go on to **Finding the best transform**.
+To test, see how many of your features between images match up .. or you could use the testing setup from the last exercise.

+Once this is working,go on to **Finding the best transform**.
 This is probably the hardest and most complicated section.

 ### Tunable Parameters
 You can try to tune Lowe's ratio, which is NN_RATIO, defined in Features.h.
 Changing this determines how "strong matches" are made.